gridsuite/documentation/README.md

 - Other services dependencies: network store server
 - Use PowSyBl libraries: yes

 This service is responsible for configuring how dynamic data is mapped to a network.
-This is still an ongoing work and is not yet completely integrated with dynamic simulation server.

 ### Study server